nops-io/terraform-aws-nops-compute-copilot-asg-onboarding/README.md

 ### Compute Copilot ASG Onboarding

 In order to onboard your AWS account with the nOps ASG product, use the following snippet while being logged in onto the target account.
-We only support `us-east-1`and `us-west-2` as deployment regions for the main module.
+We only support `us-east-1`and `us-west-2` as deployment regions for the main module, deployment will fail if other regions are attempted.

 ```hcl
 terraform {